 Planning a European Family Vacation

-A European family vacation takes a lot of advance planning, but even more so than other trips.
-There is a lot to consider including destinations and sightseeing stops, your travel timetable, hotels and reservations, transportation, and activities.
-For this particular vacation, planning began almost a year in advance, beginning with figuring out our primary destinations.
-Our primary destinations included Munich Germany, Füssen Germany, Lucerne Switzerland, Austria, the Black Forest Germany, Paris, and Amsterdam.
-Some of the selections were based on activities and places we wanted to see, while others were just general locations.
+Planning a European family vacation requires significant advance preparation—perhaps even more than other trips.
+There are many factors to consider, including destinations, sightseeing stops, travel schedules, accommodations, transportation, and activities.
+For this particular trip, we started planning nearly a year in advance, beginning with selecting our primary destinations.
+Our itinerary included Munich and Füssen in Germany, Lucerne in Switzerland, Austria, the Black Forest region of Germany, Paris, and Amsterdam.
+Some of these choices were based on specific activities and landmarks we wanted to experience, while others were selected as general points of interest.

 European Destinations